Curtin-Timescales-of-Mineral-Systems/LeadLoss/README.md

 - a cross-platform **GUI application** for interactive analysis, and
 - the source code and tests for the current no-clustering public release.

-The revised public GUI release follows the no-clustering workflow used in the updated manuscript.
-Archived discordant-clustering code remains in the repository for provenance but is not exposed in the release interface.

 ## Download and installation

 ### Option 1: Standalone executables (recommended)